Kit Chan: Career

 In 2022, Chan performed in The LKY Musical, where she performed as the late Madam Kwa Geok Choo, the wife of Singapore’s founding Prime Minister Lee Kuan Yew.

 Community involvement

 In 1998, Chan was appointed as the first National Youth Ambassador for Singapore's National Youth Council.
 She served for two years.
 From 2001 to 2005, she served as a council member with the National Youth Council.
 In 2002 the Commonwealth Youth Programme Asia Centre awarded her an Award for Excellence in Youth Work.

 In 2007, Chan was appointed to the board of the National Heritage Board over a two-year period, reaching out to the Singapore audience and linking with the creative industries.

 She is also the ambassador to the Christian relief organization "World Vision".

 Business ventures

 Chan has invested in two boutiques in Singapore, Flowers in the Attic and Roses in the Loft.

 In 2010, Chan set up her own record label, named after her singing group Banshee Empire from when she was in secondary school.

 Personal life

-On 8 December 2012, Chan married her long-time boyfriend, who was a finance director and known only as Han, whom she first met in 2000.
-The couple had since divorced in 2017.